-- (i) the [Trustee/custodian] {delete as appropriate} takes into its custody or under its control the assets of the fund, including onshore PRC assets which will be maintained by the PRC Custodian via the securities account(s) with the relevant depositories and any assets deposited in the cash account(s) with the PRC Custodian, and holds the same in trust for the [unitholders/shareholders] {delete as appropriate}; - (ii) cash and registrable assets of the fund, including assets deposited in the securities account(s) with the relevant depositories and cash of the fund deposited in the cash account(s) with or otherwise held by the PRC Custodian, are registered in the name of or held to the order of the [Trustee/custodian] {delete as appropriate}; and - (iii) the PRC Custodian will look to the [Trustee/custodian] {delete as appropriate} (directly or indirectly) for instructions and solely act in accordance with the [Trustee's/custodian's] {delete as appropriate} instructions, save as otherwise required under applicable regulations.
+- (i) the [Trustee/custodian] {delete as appropriate} takes into its custody or under its control the assets of the fund, including onshore PRC assets which will be [maintained by the PRC Custodian(s) via the securities account(s) with the relevant depositories and any assets deposited in the cash account(s) with the PRC Custodian(s)] / [deposited in the bond account(s) and cash of the fund deposited in the dedicated cash account(s) or RMB special deposit account with or otherwise held by China Central Depository & Clearing Co., Ltd. (CCDC), Shanghai Clearing House (SHCH) or the [PRC Custodian(s) and] Onshore Settlement Agent], and holds the same in trust for the [unitholders/shareholders] {delete as appropriate}; - (ii) cash and registrable assets of the fund, including assets deposited in the [securities account(s) with the relevant depositories and cash of the fund deposited in the cash account(s) with or otherwise held by the PRC Custodian(s)] / [bond account(s) and cash of the fund deposited in the dedicated cash account(s) or RMB special deposit account with or otherwise held by CCDC, SHCH or the [PRC Custodian(s) and] Onshore Settlement Agent], are registered in the name of or held to the order of the [Trustee/custodian] {delete as appropriate}; and - (iii) the PRC Custodian(s) and/or Onshore Settlement Agent will look to the [Trustee/custodian] {delete as appropriate} (directly or indirectly) for instructions and solely act in accordance with the [Trustee's/custodian's] {delete as appropriate} instructions, save as otherwise required under applicable regulations.